heimrichhannot/contao-entity-import-bundle/README.md

 ### Run as contao cron

-Import is executable with contao PoorMansCron.
-The Interval of execution is similar to the contao definition.
+Import is executable with contao poor man's cron.
+The interval of execution is similar to the contao definition.
 The import configuration allows to enable cron execution and picking of the cron interval.
 Possible to choose between `minutely`, `hourly`, `daily`, `weekly`, `monthly` interval.

 ## Events